How to use affinity diagrams to organize ideas

 Instead of trying to capture the sticky notes by taking a picture or assigning a scribe to copy them into an email, everything is automatically saved.
 Which means your team’s work is never in danger of being lost.

-To use Lucidspark to build an affinity diagram, you can start with an affinity diagram template, but you can also use containers, tags, and Gather and Sort features to automatically group your ideas and start taking action.
+To use Lucidspark to build an affinity diagram online, you can start with an affinity diagram template, but you can also use containers, tags, and Gather and Sort features to automatically group your ideas and start taking action.

 Create your own affinity diagrams in Lucidspark today!Get started